Everything you need to know...

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

-You’ll also learn with, from and about other professions within other health and social care courses.
-We equip you with the knowledge, skills and values to enhance your employment opportunities and give you a strong professional identity.
+You’ll also learn with, from and about other professions within health and social care.
+We’ll provide you with the knowledge, skills and values to enhance your employment opportunities and give you a strong professional identity.

 You learn through